2010 Building Project

 No67, ground floor, Matsudaira Wing

 Suite of first floor galleries, Matsudaira Wing

-The aim of the building project was to provide more space, better facilities, expanded programmes and increased opportunities for engagement, in order to attract greater numbers of visitors to the gallery, enhance their quality of experience and learning whilst here, and provide more reasons for visitors to stay for longer and to return more frequently.
+The aim of the building project was to provide more space, better facilities, expanded programmes and increased opportunities for engagement, in order to attract greater numbers of visitors to the gallery, enhance their quality of experience and learning whilst on site, and provide more reasons for visitors to stay for longer and to return more frequently.
 Equally important, though, was the opportunity in 2003 to acquire the derelict neighbouring house when Southwark Council pledged to give it to the gallery on the condition that building work commenced within five years.
-6a architects were commissioned in 2006 to refurbish the house to create the Matsudaira Wing comprising new gallery spaces, a flat and café, plus the construction of the Clore Studio.

 With thanks to the Building Project Team:

 Fraser & Morris